jcolinhill/pyilc/README.md

 **Note: this section only refers to the case when NILC is performed (not HILC)**

-The ILC products (needlet coefficients, covariance matrices, inverse covariance matrices, ILC maps, and ILC weights if requested) will be saved in an output folder `/path/to/output/` with a prefix `output_prefix` specified in the input file by strings.
-A suffix `output_suffix`, which will **only** be appended to ILC map and weight filenames (ie, not covariance products) can also be specified:
+The ILC products (needlet coefficients, covariance matrices, inverse covariance matrices, ILC maps, and ILC weights if requested) will be saved in an output directory `/path/to/output/` with a prefix `output_prefix` specified in the input file by strings.
+A suffix `output_suffix`, which will **only** be appended to the ILC map and weight filenames (i.e., not covariance products) can also be specified:

 ```
 output_dir: '/path/to/output/'